LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-the-ios-sdk.md

    public func clearHistory(conversationQuery: ConversationParamProtocol) throws
    ```

+  {: .attn-note}
-   **Note:** Use clear history only if there is no open/active conversation.
+  Use clear history only if there is no open/active conversation.

 * Logout Current User from LPMessagingSDK: